getrapidkit/rapidkit-npm/README.md

 ### About This Beta

 **create-rapidkit** is currently in beta.
+The `--demo` mode is fully functional for creating workspaces with bundled FastAPI templates.
+You can generate multiple projects within the same workspace without needing Python RapidKit installed.

-The `--demo` mode is fully functional and production-ready for generating standalone FastAPI projects.
-Full RapidKit integration will be available once the Python package is published on PyPI.
+**Full RapidKit integration** (with `rapidkit create` and `rapidkit add module` commands) will be available once the Python package is published on PyPI.

 **Timeline**: RapidKit stable release expected soon.
 Follow [@getrapidkit](https://github.com/getrapidkit) for updates!